 A reliable battery can go a long way in saving you headaches (or costing you precious work hours) when you’re away from an outlet.

 If your business laptop will mostly live on your desk, you might want to go with a small battery that adds little weight since a long rundown time won’t be an issue.
-If you regularly work on the go, a good battery can be a lifesaver.
+For those who regularly work on the go, like real estate agents, a good battery can be a lifesaver.

 Once you have a good idea of what type of laptop you’re looking for, you should dig into the details that can make everyday use more streamlined and convenient.